-Aquino Ballinas ML, Flores Hern JA.
-Discursive production of urban green area policies: White paper green your city and green area management (2006-2012).
+Aquino MLB, Flores JAH.
+Discussion results on urban green space policies: White paper on green cities and green space management (2006-2012).
 Eco Cities 2022; 3(1): 13 pages.

 COPYRIGHT

 Copyright © 2022 by author(s).
 Eco Cities is published by Asia Pacific Academy of Science Pte.
 Ltd. This is an Open Access article distributed under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0/), permitting distribution and reproduction in any medium, provided the original work is cited.